Best One Among Cross Stitch Vs Embroidery| Which Is More Stunning Between Embroidery Vs Cross Stitch

 Updated:

 I was doing embroidery that day when someone came and said, ‘oh you are doing cross stitch!
 It’s so beautiful!’
 I got annoyed and said it was embroidery, not crossstitch. 😒 she looked confused and said, ‘what’s the difference between cross stitch vs embroidery?
-Isn’t the same?’
+Isn’t it the same?’

 It’s not the same.
 There is a difference.
 For intense,